 David Becker is the Chairman and Chief Executive Officer of First Internet Bancorp (NASDAQ: INBK), a bank holding company with assets of approximately $4.2 billion as of June 30, 2021.
-Mr. Becker founded and serves as President and CEO of the Bancorp’s subsidiary, First Internet Bank, which opened for business in 1999 as an industry pioneer in the branchless delivery of banking services.
+Mr. Becker founded and serves as Chairman and CEO of the Bancorp’s subsidiary, First Internet Bank, which opened for business in 1999 as an industry pioneer in the branchless delivery of banking services.

-Mr. Becker has a 35-year history of creating successful entrepreneurial companies in financial services and technology.
+Mr. Becker has a more than 35-year history of creating successful entrepreneurial companies in financial services and technology.
 He has created five Inc. 500 companies and sold three of them to public companies.
 He currently has an educational software firm, DyKnow and a retail software firm, RICS.

 Mr. Becker is deeply involved in advancing the interests of his community.
 He was the first Chairman and a founding member of TechPoint, a change agent for Indiana’s technology industry.
 He is a past chairman and board member of the TechPoint Foundation for Youth, promoting STEM education programs for students in the state.
 Mr. Becker also served as Chairman of the Central Indiana Community Foundation (CICF), a public charity established to improve philanthropic services supporting the central Indiana region.
 Today, he remains actively involved in several other philanthropic organizations, including a role on the board of the Central Indiana Corporate Partnership, an alliance of CEOs and university presidents working to promote economic growth.